-Tech stocks slide as bond yields rise ahead of Fed decision
+Ahead of Fed decision, Nasdaq slides as bond yields jump

 GET FOX BUSINESS ON THE GO BY CLICKING HERE

-Overseas markets traded mixed.
+Overseas markets traded mostly lower.

 Markets were little changed across Asia with China’s Shanghai Composite index and Japan’s Nikkei 225 slipping 0.03% and 0.02%, respectively, while Hong Kong’s Hang Seng index edged up 0.02%.